leakespeake/docker/README.md

 ___
 **USING THE DOCKERHUB PRIVATE REGISTRY**

-This example uses the...
+This example shows the Packer post-processor code with the **leakespeake78** Docker ID and **packer** private repository.

+xxx

-To push to a private repository the syntax is similar to that of a public one.
+Another method is to manually push to our private repository (the syntax is similar to that of a public one).

 First, we must prefix our image with the host running our private registry instead of our username.

+xxx
 ___